 By the time the full extent of termite damage is discovered, repairing it may cost thousands of dollars and homeowner’s insurance doesn’t always cover it.
-You can protect your investment in your home with expert termite extermination from Turner Pest Control.
+You can protect your investment in your home with expert termite treatment and extermination from Turner Pest Control.

 The majority of termites in the U.S. fall into one of these categories: drywood, dampwood, and subterranean.

 The greatest threat in Jacksonville comes from Formosan termites, a subterranean species.
 These termites pose a serious threat to homes in Northeast Florida due to the size of their colonies, which can contain several million individuals that have an extensive foraging range.

 Termites can do thousands of dollars of damage to your home.
 Our comprehensive termite treatment and protection wipes out existing colonies and prevents future infestations.

 We treat under patios, inside pipes, inside blocks, and anywhere else termites hide

 We offer multiple termite treatment options: economic Premise treatment, high-tech Termidor, and environmentally friendly Altriset